MTstateIntroStats/SpIntro-Stats/README.md

 into permutation tests and bootstrap confidence intervals very early in the course.
 (Materials are available on our companion site, [https://github.com/MTstateIntroStats/IntroStatActivities](https://github.com/MTstateIntroStats/IntroStatActivities) )

-This repo is intended to build and share R/Shiny web apps to automate permutation testing and bootstrapping.
+This repo is intended to build and share R/Shiny web apps which automate permutation testing and bootstrapping.

 Initially, students need to understand the difference between categorical and quantitative data, as the menu system divides summaries and analysis into these type:
-  - One categorical
+  - One Categorical
   - One Quantitative
   - Two Categorical
   - Two Categorical